THE ART OF TRAVEL

 44”w x 34”, (110x85cm) acrylic on canvas, private collection

-Contemplating a vehicle for the painting, the "Tour de France" immediately came to mind and the Patterson Collection's pristine 1959 Ferrari 250 GT Tour de France fit perfectly and also somewhat appropriately for the background.
+The "Tour de France", the Patterson Collection's pristine 1959 Ferrari 250 GT Tour de France, fits perfectly and also somewhat appropriately for the background.

 Bourdonnais et Rapp by Jay Koka